 Our Courses of Study

-Our faculty offers courses of study in Physics, Meteorology, Geosciences and Geography.
+Our faculty offers courses of study in Physics, Meteorology, Remote Sensing and Geography.
 You can study Physics in German or English language.
 The master's programmes in Meteorology as well as in Earth System Data Science and Remote Sensing are offered in English.

 Starting Your Studies